mintalib

 Indicators are available via the `indicators` module, with similar names as functions but in **upper case**.

 Indicators offer a composable interface where a function is bound with its calculation parameters.
 When instantiated with parameters an indicator yields a callable that can be applied to prices or series data.
-Indicators support the `@` operator as syntactic sugar to apply the indicator to data.
-So for example `SMA(50) @ prices` can be used to compute the 50 period simple moving average on `prices`, insted of `SMA(50)(prices)`.

 ```python

-from mintalib.indicators import ROC.
-SMA, EMA
+from mintalib.indicators import ROC, SMA, EMA

-sma50 = SMA(50) @ prices
+sma50 = SMA(50) @ prices # SMA of 'close' with period 50

-sma200 = SMA(200) @ prices
+sma200 = SMA(200) @ prices # SMA of 'close' with period 200

 ```

-The `@` operator can also be used to compose indicators, where for example `ROC(1) @ EMA(20)` means `ROC(1)` applied to `EMA(20)`.
+The `@` operator can also be used to chain indicators, where for example `ROC(1) @ EMA(20)` means `ROC(1)` applied to `EMA(20)`.

 ```python